Collapsible content

 SIGNATURE FIBRES

-Our signature fibres are designed for professional infection control and sustainability.
+Our Signature fibres are designed for professional infection control and sustainability.
 Each can be allocated per client and disinfected by full submersion in salon-standard or clinical-grade disinfectants.
 At the end of their lifecycle, fibres can be returned to us for recycling.
 Contact an advisor to arrange the complimentary return process.

 Fibres may appear slightly compressed after autoclaving within the autoclave pouch.
 This does not affect performance and they will resume their original shape once reinserted into their handles.